 Use 100% cotton rag core and backing paper matboard.
 Please avoid mats that say they are acid-free and use wood materials to make the mat.
 Over time, the heat will cause the wood particles to release acid, and the acids will turn the paper yellow.

 Use 100% Cotton mats like Crescent RagMat Matboard.
 These mats are created to protect your prints from acids.

 Use Lineco Self-Adhesive Linen Hinging Tape to mount your art or photographs.
 It’s coated with a neutral pH acrylic to prevent yellowing.

 Wash your hands before handling the print and avoid touching the printed area.

 How To Store Unframed Artwork

 There will be times when you will want to store your investment to protect it from light, humidity, and pollution.

-The best way to store your prints is by taking them out of the frames and lay them flat in folders, cabinets, or collector boxes.
+The best way to store your prints is by taking them out of the frames and laying them flat in folders, cabinets, or collector boxes.

-Metal storage cabinets like the Bieffe 10 Drawer Filing Cabinet is the best.
+Metal storage cabinets like the Bieffe 10 Drawer Filing Cabinet are the best.
 Metal does not release chemical emissions like wood.